go-testfixtures/testfixtures/README.md

 ## Sequences

-For PostgreSQL or Oracle, this package also resets all sequences to a high number to prevent duplicated primary keys while running the tests.
+For PostgreSQL, this package also resets all sequences to a high number to prevent duplicated primary keys while running the tests.
 The default is 10000, but you can change that with: